MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Invoke-AzureRmResourceAction.md

 ```

 ## DESCRIPTION
-The **Invoke-AzureRmResourceAction** cmdlet invokes an action on a specified azure_2 resource.
+The **Invoke-AzureRmResourceAction** cmdlet invokes an action on a specified Azure resource.

 To get a list of supported actions, use the Azure Resource Explorer tool.